Meticillin Resistant Staphylococcus Aureus ( MRSA ) Guideline

 MRSA positive inpatient screen

 Decolonisation is required in all cases unless 3 separate appropriate decolonisation courses have been completed.
 In this case, start a further decolonisation course, and contact IPC for further advice and guidance.

-MRSA decolonisation is required for all patients unless had a course of decolonisation within the last 14 days
+MRSA decolonisation is required for all adult patients unless had a course of decolonisation within the last 14 days

 Intravascular access device insertion /other procedures.

 Patients (adults or children) having a long term vascular access device inserted, should receive decolonisation prior to line insertion irrespective of MRSA status.
 The decolonisation should be timed to finish on the day of procedure.

 Table 3: Summary of specific MRSA decolonisation agents - NB: All persons administering decolonisation MUST understand the importance of completing the course correctly.